linz/linz-positionzpp-server/conf/report_templates/Readme.txt

     This is the quality of satellite orbit information used to process the results, one of ultra rapid, rapid, or final.
-PositioNZ-PP will use the best orbit information available when the processing is done.
+PositioNZ-PP will use the best orbit information available when the job is processed.

 Final coordinates